Jordan-Reeves/Jordan-Reeves.github.io/README.md

 **Project Showcase:** The Projects section provides detailed insights into some of my favorite projects, allowing visitors to explore my work and technical capabilities.

-**Backend:** My website was created using react and hosted here on GitHub pages.
+**Backend:** My website was created using React and hosted here on GitHub pages.

 **Database:** When creating this website I wanted to ensure that my portfolio would be able to grow along with my career so I implimented a component based structure along with a data array that allows me to easily add, remove, and update my site.